 - Capacity building for journalists and media managers, including improving journalism education (using UNESCO's Model Curricula for Journalism Education).

 IPDC carries out its mandate through the funding and implementation of media development projects which are approved annually by the Bureau of the Intergovernmental Council.

-The IPDC Special Account is a common funding pool, which enables the the Programme to ensure a global approach to media development.
-Fifty-nine countries have contributed to the IPDC activities through this account.
+The IPDC Special Account is a common funding pool, which enables the Programme to ensure a global approach to media development.
+More than 60 countries have contributed to the IPDC activities through this account.